KevNeff/Person-reID/README.md

 ## Context

 Completed with great classmates Akshaye Anitha Pradeep and Rohan Agrawal.
-This network is trained on the MarketWatch dataset.
-This dataset contains bounding boxes of passerbys in security cameras.
-This network reidentifies a person when they reappear on another camera or the same camera again.
+The network is trained on the MarketWatch dataset.
+This dataset contains bounding boxes of passerbys in security cameras, and the  network reidentifies a person when they reappear on another camera or the same camera again.

 ## Prerequisites:
 1. Python 3.6